madisonmigliori/madisonmigliori/README.md

 - 👋 Hi, I’m @madisonmigliori
-- 👀 I’m interested in expanding my skillset to help support storytelling through a theatric standpoint.
+- 👀 I’m interested in expanding my skillset to help support user experience through app development, web development, and game development.
-- 🌱 I’m currently furthering my skillset in java.
+- 🌱 I’m currently furthering my skillset in Java, HTML, CSS, and Javascript.
-- 💞️ I’m looking to collaborate on projects that enhance the art community.
+- 💞️ I’m looking to collaborate on projects that enhance the user experince and accessibility.
 - 📫 How to reach me madison.migliori@gmail.com

 <!---